January 15, 2023

 In this article, we will explore ways to secure a merchant account even if your credit score falls on the lower side of the spectrum.

-If you are wondering, ‘what is a merchant,’ let’s clarify this point first.
+If you are wondering, ‘What is a merchant,’ let’s clarify this point first.
 A merchant is an individual or business responsible for selling goods and services.
 With a merchant account, credit card processing becomes possible.
 It is what allows businesses to accept electronic payments, including debit and credit cards, the most popular payment method among consumers.

 For example, in 2021, nearly three-quarters of consumers chose to complete transactions using a debit or credit card, while globally, merchants complete more than 1 billion credit or debit transactions daily.
 Without a processing merchant account for credit and debit card sales, a business is at a serious disadvantage from a competitive standpoint.